 - Shout-Out: "Good Day" includes a reference to Gloria Gaynor, "The "Jeep Song" references The Rolling Stones, "Sing" shouts out Theater/Cabaret, "Oasis" contains references to Blur and, yes, Oasis, "The Killing Type" references The Threepenny Opera, "Do It With A Rockstar" includes a blatant Britney Spears reference, the album title Who Killed Amanda Palmer is a Shout-Out to Twin Peaks, and "Judy Blume" is an hommage to the author.

 - The Something Song: "The Jeep Song", "The Sheep Song", "The Bed Song" and her cover of Nick Cave's "The Ship Song".

-- This entire song could stand as an example, title included.
-Depending on which parts you take literally and which you take as metaphors, the song is either about a person considering gender reassignment surgery (a literal sex change), someone who has taken up self-abuse to deal with the shame of losing their virginity to someone who didn't actually love them (sex changed the their relationship), or someone who had an abortion (sex changed their life, essentially).
+- "Sex Changes" in its entirety could stand as an example, title included.
+Depending on which parts you take literally and which you take as metaphors, the song is either about a person considering sex reassignment surgery (a literal sex change), someone who has taken up self-abuse to deal with the shame of losing their virginity to someone who didn't actually love them (sex changed their relationship), or someone who had an abortion (sex changed their life, essentially).

 - Stop and Go: "Drowning in the Sound", "Missed Me", "Truce".